Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Low SNR Regime

-This maximum value of EE is computed very easily if the attenuation values $\ell_u$ are known. \end{IEEEproof} One should keep in mind that although operating in the low SNR regime is better in terms of EE, this approach brings also new challenges.
-Besides the fact that the bandwidth is in general limited, the design of appropriate receivers that perform sufficiently in this region can become a key issue, since in this case the performance of several tasks, such as the carrier and clock recovery and the frame synchronization, can decrease significantly.
+\begin{IEEEproof} See Appendix \ref{app:lowSNR}. \end{IEEEproof} This maximum value of EE is computed very easily if the attenuation values $\ell_u$ are known.
+One should keep in mind that although operating in the low SNR regime is better in terms of EE, this approach brings also new challenges.
+Besides the fact that the bandwidth is in general limited, the design of appropriate receivers that perform sufficiently in this region can become a key issue, since in this case the performance of several tasks, such as carrier and clock recovery and frame synchronization, can decrease significantly.